Skip to main content

 How do I get started in the different types of classes?

 Studio Pilates Classes: Studio Pilates classes utilise all our Pilates equipment, and require an initial consultation (movement assessment) to be undertaken before commencing.
 We use the movement assessment to: assess your body and determine the best possible program to suit your needs; identify any postural, alignment or pain concerns; and provide an introduction to Pilates and the equipment that you will be using.
-While you can start Studio Pilates classes once you have completed your movement assessment appointment, if you are new to Pilates, it can be highly beneficial to have a few privates (1-on-1) lessons prior to joining a Studio Pilates class.
-Studio Pilates classes have a maximum of 4 people in each class, and are taken by a trained Pilates instructor.
+While you can start Studio Pilates classes once you have completed your movement assessment appointment, if you are new to Pilates, it can be highly beneficial to have a few private (1-on-1) lessons prior to joining a Studio Pilates class.
+Studio Pilates classes have a maximum of 4 people in each class, and are taught by a trained Pilates instructor.

-Clinical Rehab and Clinical Strength Classes: These sessions are for clients looking to manage chronic conditions or wanting treatment for specific pathologies from injury or other conditions.
+Pilates-Based Rehab Classes: These sessions are for clients looking to manage chronic conditions or wanting treatment for specific pathologies from injury or other conditions.
 They are small group physiotherapy-based exercise classes that incorporate a range of exercises, including Pilates-informed exercises.
 Prior to attending these classes, an initial assessment with a physiotherapist is required in order to assess your condition, develop a program, and assess the suitability of different classes for your requirements or condition.
 It may be appropriate for you to have some 1-on-1 private sessions prior to progressing to classes.
 These classes have a maximum of 4 people in each class, and are taken by a physiotherapist.

-Practitioner Appointments: These sessions (Physiotherapy, Osteopathy, Exercise Physiology) require the completion of an initial consultation form, and a 45-minute initial consultation, in order to provide the practitioner with important background information related to your health and any concerns you have (e.g. prior surgery, lower back pain, movement problems).
+Practitioner Appointments: These sessions (Physiotherapy, Exercise Physiology, Myotherapy) require the completion of an initial consultation form, and a 45-minute initial consultation, in order to provide the practitioner with important background information related to your health and any concerns you have (e.g. prior surgery, lower back pain, movement problems).
 If follow-up appointments are required, they are usually shorter, depending on the area of injury or concern and the number of areas that require treatment.

 Why do I need an initial consultation before starting Studio Pilates?